 From a remuneration point of view, the goal is to ensure that, for the same activity carried out, corresponds an equal level of remuneration.
-Furthermore, the Group aims at preserving diversity with the ultimate scope of creating a non-discriminatory working environment that offers equal opportunities14.
+Furthermore, the Group aims at preserving diversity with the ultimate scope of creating a non-discriminatory working environment that offers equal opportunities17.

-In order to increase the sensitivity and the attention towards gender equality and diversity within the organization at all levels and to pursue gender neutrality in remuneration policies, the following measures were adopted, in application of the new provisions introduced by the 37th update of Circular no. 285 of 2013 of the Bank of Italy and the EBA Guidelines:
+In order to increase the sensitivity and the attention towards gender equality and diversity at all levels of the organization and to pursue gender neutrality in remuneration policies, the following measures were adopted, in application of the provisions of Circular no. 285 of 2013 of the Bank of Italy and the EBA Guidelines:

-- the Board of Directors, with the support of the Remuneration Committee, examines, within the periodic review of the Remuneration Policy, the remuneration policy's gender neutrality and monitors any gender pay gap over time. - The Gender Pay Gap is monitored as the ratio between the average remuneration of the most represented gender and the average remuneration of the least represented gender15 analyzing separately the members of the Board of Directors, Identified Staff personnel and the remaining part of the staff.
-In addition, for a more detailed analysis, the Equity Pay Gap is also calculated, which allows to make an assessment according to the concept of equal pay for equal work, taking into account the organi-

-- zational complexity and the professional roles16 - The Management is empowered with reference to the gender-neutral application of the remuneration systems.
+- The Board of Directors, with the support of the Remuneration Committee, examines, within the periodic review of the Remuneration Policy, the remuneration policy's gender neutrality and monitors any gender pay gap over time. - The Gender Pay Gap is monitored as the ratio between the average remuneration of the most represented gender and the average remuneration of the least represented gender18 analyzing separately the members of the Board of Directors, Identified Staff personnel and the remaining staff.
+In addition, for a more detailed analysis, the Equity Pay Gap is also calculated, which allows to make an assessment according to the concept of equal pay for equal work, taking into account the organizational complexity and the professional roles19. - The Management is empowered with reference to a gender-neutral application of the remuneration systems.
 In fact, since 2017, the Identified Staff individual scorecards include the Gender Pay Gap parameter as one of the elements for their performance evaluation.
-Also in 2022 the CEO and General Manager performance scorecard, as well as that of the other Identified Staff, includes a qualitative goal defined as "Stakeholder Value", which comprehends the sub-goal "Y/Y delta on Gender Pay Gap and Gender Balance". - The Multi Year Plan 2020-2023 confirms, among the strategic directives, the following objectives in terms of Diversity and Equal Opportunity: - Monitoring and ongoing attention to the Gender Pay Gap - Focus on issues such as the promotion of women in managerial roles, equal gender representation; - Monitoring how the return from maternity leave is managed; - Implementation of a training and awareness plan for employees on Diversity & Inclusion and sustainability. - FinecoBank issued a specific Global Policy on Gender Equality establishing principles and guidelines to ensure a level playing field in which all employees, regardless of gender, can realize their full potential. - Starting from 2021, Gender Balance and Gender Pay Gap goals have been monitored among the Bank's operational risks.
-Moreover, the Gender Pay Gap is reported in the Consolidated Non-Financial Statement17 according to the GRI standards.
+Also in 2023 the CEO and General Manager performance scorecard, as well as that of the other Identified Staff, includes the macro-goal defined as "Stakeholder Value", which comprehends the sub-goal "Y/Y delta on Gender Pay Gap and Gender Balance". - The Multi Year Plan 2020-2023 confirms, among the strategic directives, the following objectives in terms of Diversity and Equal Opportunity: - Monitoring and ongoing attention to the Gender Pay Gap; - Focus on issues such as the promotion of women in managerial roles and equal opportunities; - Monitoring how the return from maternity leave is managed; - Implementation of a training and awareness plan for employees on Diversity & Inclusion and sustainability. - FinecoBank issued a specific Global Policy on Gender Equality establishing principles and guidelines to ensure a level playing field in which all employees, regardless of gender, can realize their full potential. - Starting from 2021, Gender Balance and Gender Pay Gap goals have been monitored among the Bank's operational risks.
+Moreover, the Gender Pay Gap is reported in the Consolidated Non-Financial Statement20 according to the GRI standards.

-14 For more details on equal opportunities initiatives and non-discrimination, please refer to the 2021 consolidated non-financial statement of the FinecoBank Group.
+17 For more details on equal opportunities initiatives and non-discrimination, please refer to the 2022 consolidated non-financial statement of the FinecoBank Group.

-15 As defined by the Circ. no. 285 of 2013 (37th update)
+18 As defined by the Circ. no. 285 of 2013 (37th update)

-16 To this end, the Global Job Model is used: an organizational system that describes, standardizes and calibrates all roles.
+19 To this end, the Global Job Model is used: an organizational system that describes, standardizes and calibrates all roles.
 The "Banding" system (Global Banding Structure) is one of the main elements of the Global Job Model.